 We could have set new rents a little higher for the first three years – at up to 80% of market rent, which would have been compliant with government guidance – in order to end up with rents from year four that were as low as we could afford to charge.

-But artificially inflating rents in this way didn’t feel like the right thing to do because it would have been less affordable for tenants at the outset.
+But artificially inflating rents in this way did not feel like the right thing to do because it would have been less affordable for tenants at the outset.
 We chose instead to set rents as low as possible from the outset, increasing them annually, thinking this would be better for tenants, making rents more affordable.

 Former tenants